Ground of Aces Scripting API

 The handler function can optionally return False - this will cause the execution not to be counted towards the max_occurrences limit.
 This is useful if particular handler should be invoked limited number of times, but only under certain conditions.
 Not returning anything (or explicitly returning True) causes the execution to be counted normally.

-event_handler(event_name, chance=1.0, max_occurrences=-1)
+@event_handler(event_name, chance=1.0, max_occurrences=-1)

 def handler_function(arg1, arg2):